skycoin/User-Manuals/Sending and Receiving Coins Using your Skywallet.md

 **Step 2** - Open the Desktop Wallet from your computer.

 **Step 3** - The window will display the list of all the Wallets configured using your Desktop Wallet.
-From this list you can click on your Skywallet name to get the Wallet address of your Skywallet.
+From this list, you can click on your Skywallet name to get the Wallet address of your Skywallet.

 However, only the partial address will be visible for you.